 The work carried out during this research project reveals that light, through its effect on phototrophic organisms, affects soil microbial communities altogether.
-We found that these light-induced shifts in the composition and structure of soil microbial communities followed different patterns depending on the physico-chemical parameters of the soils, with pH and particle size being the two main drivers within this category.
+We found that these light-induced shifts in the composition and structure of soil microbial communities followed different patterns depending on the physicochemical parameters of the soils, with pH and particle size being the two main drivers within this category.
 Our results are in agreement with our first hypothesis about light shaping phototroph communities, as light significantly influenced phototroph community composition in all soil types.
-The results also support our second hypothesis that shifts in phototrophic communities should in turn influence heterotrophic communities.
-Many classes of bacteria and fungi, known as potential parasites or predators of algae, or others for their high capacity to exploit the resources of their environment (i.e. copiotrophic organisms), have shown correlations between their abundance and that of algae favoured by light.
+The results also support our second hypothesis that shifts in phototrophic communities influence in turn heterotrophic communities.
+Many classes of bacteria and fungi, either known as potential parasites or predators of algae, or others for their high capacity to exploit the resources of their environment (i.e. copiotrophic organisms), have shown correlations between their abundance and that of algae favoured by light.
 Finally, our third hypothesis is partially validated, since we were able to observe many links between COS fluxes and microbial classes.
 Some of these observations were consistent with the current literature on the subject, while others were not.
 As such, in order to further explore the effects of environmental drivers on COS fluxes related to soil microbial communities, the next step would be to improve existing pipelines for a better characterization of these communities.
-This would allow the efficient application of more precise taxonomic levels, thus allowing the observation of potential interactions that have remained hidden until now, and to define more precisely the role of the different actors within microbial communities.
+This would allow the efficient attribution of function at more precise taxonomic levels, thus allowing the observation of potential interactions that have remained hidden until now, and to define more precisely the role of the different actors within the soil phycosphere.

 References